nyctfall/npm-backup/README.md

 ## Project Goal: <a id="lazy-project-goal"></a>

-Create a Node.js and Bash automation script to create off-line backups of NPM packages for later install with ALL necasary dependancies included.
+Create a Node.js and Bash automation script to create offline backups of NPM packages for later install with ALL necasary dependancies included.
 Improving on NPM `pack`.

 ## Keystone Implementation Steps: <a id="lazy-implementation"></a>

 ### Command-line arguments: <a id="lazy-cli"></a>

-Command-line arguments should have the behavior of NPM `install` and NPM `pack` combined.
+Command-line arguments should have the behavior of both NPM `install` and NPM `pack` as if they were combined.
 Allowing NPM pkgs to be installed and also added to NPM's `/_cacache` file.
 It should most importantly have a pkg's "production" deps installed as "bundled" deps, otherwise, the deps won't be backed up when NPM `pack` is used.
 There should also be options to install and backup "optional", "development", and "peer" deps.

 - If the "no" deps option is used, not even a pkg's "bundled" dep will be installed.
 - If the "bundled" deps option is used, then the pkg will be installed as if the normal NPM `pack` command was used, and only the deps included by default will be backed up.